loft-demos/vcluster-platform-demo-app-template/README.md

-# vCluster Platform Demo App
+# vCluster Platform Demo Repository
-Simple demo app to use with Loft Labs vCluster Platform demo examples.
-The repository also include a `vcluster-gitops` directory used to setup different demos and serve as an example of managing the vCluster Platform with GitOps using Argo CD.
+This repository template is used to create vCluster Platform environments via GitOps and provides demo use cases as code.
+The repository includes a `vcluster-gitops` directory that serves as an example of managing the vCluster Platform with GitOps using Argo CD.

 ## vCluster Platform Integration Examples